junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 A whip of wind swirls in the room, accompanied by the sound of flustering air.
 A man appears before the window, out of thin air.

 Dean wipes away his tears carelessly with the back of one hand.
 The man has a pair of long black wings, just like Cas's.
-He folds his wings slowly as the stirred air in the room settling down.
+He folds his wings slowly as the stirred air in the room settles down.

 "God?" he asks, voice choked.